Kernel-Based Emulator for the 3D Matter Power Spectrum from CLASS: Procedures

 In the existing likelihood code from \cite{2017MNRAS.471.4412K}, the accurate solver, CLASS, is queried at 39 wavenumbers $k$ and 72 redshifts $z$, corresponding to the centres of each tophat in the $n(z)$ distribution and a standard spline interpolation is carried out along the $k$ axis.
 Following a similar approach, we choose to have a model of the $P_{\delta}(k,z)$ at 40 values of $k$, equally spaced on a logarithmic grid and 20 values of redshift, equally spaced in linear scale from 0 to 4.66 (the maximum redshift in the KiDS-450 analysis) and we can perform a standard 2D interpolation, such as spline interpolation, along $k$ and $z$.
 See Figures \ref{fig:3d_pk_and_q} and \ref{fig:gf_pk_lin} for an illustration.

 In this section, we will walk through the steps to build a model for the 3D matter power spectrum.
 It is organised as follows: in \S\ref{sec:training_points} we discuss how the input training points are generated and this is crucial for the emulator to work with a reasonable number of training points.
 In \S\ref{sec:polynomial_regression}, we cover briefly the standard approach of emulating functions via polynomial regression and in \ref{sec:model_residuals}, we elaborate on how we can model the residuals, that is, the discrepancy between the actual function and assumed polynomial function.
-We denote the response (or target), that is the function we want to model as $y$.
+We denote the response (or target), that is, the function we want to model as $y$.
 In this particular case, we have three different components, namely the growth factor, $D(z)$, the $q(k,z)$ function and the linear matter power spectrum $P_{\tm{lin}}(k,z_{0})$.
 We assume we have run the simulator, CLASS, at $N$ design points, $\bs{\theta}$, such that we have a training set, $\{\bs{\theta}, \bs{y}_{i}\}$.
+Throughout this work, we use the fitting function Halofit \citep{2012ApJ...761..152T} implemented in CLASS to generate the training set.
 The index $i$ corresponds to the $i^{\tm{th}}$ response.
 Note that in our application, we model each function independently with the emulating scheme proposed below.